hanhossain/rdb/README.md

     - primary tree will have all tuples, index trees will only have the index and primary key.
 - node buffer is a full page

+### KV Store
+A key-value store for system metadata.
+Supports
+- insert value
+- get value by key
+- TODO: update value
+  - Should use an append-only process.
+The store will use the newest object in the blob.
+  - Eventually this should have a compaction process to clean up the old objects.

 ## Tables
 ### System Defined
 - Holds metadata about the system.